Protect: extensions security

 - How to re-enable an extension

-Click the Enable link in the extension disabling dialog.
-You can also enable an extension in the settings.Attention.
-Enable an extension only if you trust the source completely.
-The extension could be malicious.
-Find out more in the Why malicious extensions are dangerous section.
+Click the Enable link in the disable dialog box.
+You can also enable an extension on the browser://tune page.Attention.
+Only enable an extension if you trust the source completely.
+It may be malicious.
+The browser blocks malicious extensions, but if an extension has not yet been “blacklisted”, your data may be subject to risk.
+To learn more, see Why malicious extensions are dangerous.

-For security reasons, an extension is enabled before restarting the browser.
-If you don’t want to enable an extension each time you start the browser, contact the extension developers and ask them to disable it in Opera Add-ons or Chrome Web Store.
+For security reasons, the extension will be enabled until you close Yandex Browser.
+Each time you restart Yandex Browser, you will have to turn on the extension again.
+To avoid this, contact the extension developers and ask them to publish it in Opera Add-ons or Chrome Web Store.

-- If you don’t need the extension, click the Remove button.
+- If you don’t need the extension, click Delete.

 If you close the window by clicking outside of it, the extension remains disabled.
-You will be able to remove or reinstall it on the extension page.
+You can delete or reinstall it on the Add-ons page.

 The browser disables your extension

-- If you haven’t disabled an application in Chrome Web Store or Opera Add-ons
+- If you didn't add your extension to the Chrome Web Store or Opera Add-ons

-Enable it each time you start the browser or disable the extension in the online store and install it in the browser from there.
+Enable it each time you launch Yandex Browser, or add the extension to the online store and install it to Yandex Browser from there.

-- If you have disabled an application in Chrome Web Store or Opera Add-ons
+- If you added your extension to the Chrome Web Store or Opera Add-ons

 Check the value of the update_url field in the manifest.json file.
 Correct links to an update source look like this: